pamnyb0/pamnyb0/README.md

 > _The feedback highlighted planning, structure, semantic development, accessibility, UX, SEO, metadata, responsiveness, multilingual content, and production-oriented problem solving._
 >
 > _Rather than “just another simple portfolio,” Portfolio Hub was recognized as a coherent platform designed to continue beyond the education._

+📄 A fuller project write-up, including the extended feedback, is available in the **Projects** section of my portfolio.

 📘 **Further Studies**